BenRuns/Quick-PySite/readme.md

 ### Running my project

+This was inspired by the blogging platform (jekyll)[jekyllrb.com] .
+Instead of using a database and serving pages dynamically.
+It builds several static pages locally before you deploy.
+This works great for small projects.
+The idea is that you don't really need a database for every site.

+### Dependencies
+-Python 2.7
+-PyYaml

 1. requires yaml .. install via pip PyYaml
 An example of the page is running at ...

+2. Update movies calls the omdb database and updates the data in the yaml file

+Command line:

+Add a movie,
+Delete a movie
+Run the server
+update all movies
+build

 should I use gulp to minifiy?